pkalaniopio/Scripts/StandardCurver/StandardCurver_README.md

                         output file name and file extension
 ```

 ### Output

 You will receive one graph that includes:
 - line of best fit for your standard curve
 - your observed standard values
 - the regression line equation printed on the graph
-- the R-squared value for the regression line.
+- the R-squared value for the regression line

 If you utilize the optional input2 argument and provide unknown protein samples you will
 also receive: